openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 Risk: Insights Operator is unable to expose/update the data in the OpenShift API

 Mitigation: The Insights Operator is marked as Degraded (in case the HTTP code is lower than 200 or greater than 399 and is not equal to 404, because HTTP 404 means that the organization didn't allow this feature).
+At the same time, the Insights Operator must not be marked as Degraded in a disconnected cluster.
+The Insights Operator is marked as degraded after a number of unsuccessful exponential backoff steps.

 ## Design Details

 ### Authorization

-The Insights Operator is able to pull the certificates from the OCM API using the existing `cloud.openshift.com` token available in the `pull-secret` (in the `openshift-config-managed` namespace).
+The Insights Operator is able to pull the certificates from the OCM API using the existing `cloud.openshift.com` token available in the `pull-secret` (in the `openshift-config` namespace).

 The Insights Operator must provide a cluster ID as an identifier of the cluster.

 ### SCA certs in API

 The SCA certificate is available via the `etc-pki-entitlement` secret in the `openshift-config-managed` namespace.
+The type of the `etc-pki-entitlement` secret is the `kubernetes.io/tls` with standard `tls.key` and `tls.crt` attributes.
 The secret will be available for use in other namespaces by creating a cluster-scoped `Share` resource.
 Cluster admin creates a `clusterrolebinding` to allow a service account access to the `Share` resource.

 ### Use of the SCA certs